On the parameterized complexity of computing tree-partitions: XALP-completeness of Tree-Partition-Width

 In a tree partition of a graph, the vertices of a clique can belong to at most two different bags.
 The cluster gadget ensures that the vertices of clique $Z$ belong to exactly one bag.
 This cluster gadget will be used in two different steps in the construction of the reduction.

-\begin{lemma} Suppose a graph $H$ contains a clique $Z$ with the cluster gadget for $Z$.
-In each tree partition of $H$ of width at most $L$, there is a bag that contains all vertices from $Z$. \end{lemma}
+\begin{claim} Suppose a graph $H$ contains a clique $Z$ with the cluster gadget for $Z$.
+In each tree partition of $H$ of width at most $L$, there is a bag that contains all vertices from $Z$. \end{claim}

 \begin{proof} There must be two adjacent bags that contain the vertices of $C_Z$ and no other vertices.
 Similarly, there must be two adjacent bags containing all vertices in $Z\cup \{c_{Z,1},\dots,c_{Z,L}\}$.
 This forces all vertices in $\{c_{Z,1},\dots,c_{Z,L}\}$ to be in a single bag, and all vertices in $Z$ to be in a single adjacent bag. \end{proof}